SumoLogic/sumologic-documentation/docs/manage/security/data-access-level-shared-dashboards.md

 Setting this policy only affects dashboards that are created after the policy is enabled, not dashboards created before the policy is enabled.

-For more information about data access levels for dashboards, see [Set the Data Access Level for a Dashboard] (../../Visualizations-and-Alerts/Dashboards/Get-Started-with-Dashboards-and-Panels/Set_the_Data_Access_Level_for_a_Dashboard.md "Set the Data Access Level for a Dashboard").
+For more information about data access levels for dashboards, see [Set the Data Access Level for a Dashboard](../../dashboards/get-started/set-data-access-level-dashboard.md).

 :::note
 You must have a role that grants you the Manage Org Settings [capability](../users-and-roles/roles/role-capabilities.md) to enable the **Data Access Level for Shared Dashboards** security